carleton-spacehogs/bioinformatics-carleton/pages/protocols/week3-fall2022-assembly.md

 That means: copy something from the remote server baross and put it right here on my local computer.

-Find your newly copied folder on your own computer.
+Regardless of the method you use, copy over the `toy_assembly_quast_evaluation` folder to your local computer.
 Double-click on the file called “report.html” and discuss it with your group (below).

 #### 19. Pause to check for understanding
 Take a pause here and check in with the other folks at their table.
 Help them catch up if they aren't at this step yet.
 When you're all at this point, discuss the following questions.
-You'll submit these as part of your postlab writeup described at the end of this protocol document (write your group members' names on the writeup as well).
+Please put them into a shared Google Doc with your group and share that Google Doc with Rika.
+Please put everyone's name on the doc.
+I will not be grading these per se, but I'll be checking that you did them.
+This is a way to make sure everyone is on the same page and understanding what's going on.

 - a) Examine the Quast output.
 Describe and explain the pattern you observe in terms of N50 as the kmer size increases (from 'contig-20.fa' all the way to 'contig-100.fa').
 - b) Examine the Quast output.
 How does the N50 of your scaffold file compare to your contig-100 file?
 Explain why.